Site Tools

 Notable Optional 'ware

 As optional items for consideration, a Chipjack (any rating) is all that's needed to use the skillsoft versions of the design skills.
 A Chipjack Expert Driver III gives us +3 dice when using chipped skills (though note that no other dice pools apply).
-We can combine the chipjack and expert driver with Skillwires to use the skillsoft versions of any active skills that we might want to have on a temporary basis, and that we might not intend to max out, e.g., athletics, electronics, vehicle and vehicle b/r skills, maybe also etiquettes to make the initial purchases easier (though there's also an argument for maxing out etiquettes as real skills eventually).
-Rating III or V matches the skillsofts available in chargen (all the rating V softs are also available in-game).
+We can combine the chipjack and expert driver with Skillwires to use the skillsoft versions of any active skills that we might want to have on a temporary basis, and that we might not intend to max out, e.g., athletics, electronics, vehicle and vehicle b/r skills, etc. Rating III or V matches the skillsofts available in chargen (all the rating V softs are also available in-game).

 Other CharGen Comments